The W. Gordon Belser Arboretum is a nature preserve located within Columbia, South

 W. Gordon Belser Arboretum is a collection of plant communities consisting of ten

-different biomes (habitats), a waterfall and a Botanical Garden and many unique Exhibits.
+different biomes (habitats), a waterfall, a Botanical Garden, and many unique exhibits.

 The mission of the Belser Arboretum is to:

 serve as an outdoor field laboratory and lecture site for students at the University

 function as a conservation outreach center for visitors.